-- The Charlotte Hill Grant collection of more than 600 Chinese court costumes and accessories—primarily late Qing Dynasty—acquired by Mrs. Grant in China in the 1920s and 1930s, and subsequently gifted to the museum by her children, James P. Grant and Betty Austin Grant, in 1977.
+- The Charlotte Hill Grant collection of more than 600 Chinese textiles, court robes, and accessories—primarily late Qing Dynasty—acquired by Mrs. Grant in China in the 1920s and 1930s, and subsequently gifted to the museum by her children, James P. Grant and Betty Austin Grant, in 1977.

 - Ecclesiastical vestments and textiles from the Renaissance to the 1900s, particularly the gift of Rev. John Krenzke.
 Included in the latter is a tour de force set of five vestments: the Angel chasuble, maniple, stole, chalice veil and chalice cover designed by Gaspard Poncet (1820-1892) and woven by the firm of J. A. Henry in 1889 in Lyon, France. (illustrated above).

 - Textiles from India, made for local use as well as resist-dyed palampores created for export to Europe and Indonesia.
 A new acquisition, a 17th-century embroidered colcha, or bedcover, is a type commissioned by Portuguese merchants living in India for export to their homeland and the courts of Europe.
 It is on view in Cover Story.

 - A growing collection of contemporary art in fiber.
 Recent additions include works by Carol Shinn, Lia Cook and Carol Eckert.

 - Western costume and accessories, both ethnographic and fashion, illustrate specific textile techniques or design movements.